Rado0z/Rado0z.github.io/_posts/2020-02-22-Super_lottery.md

 ### [](#header-2)Inroduction
-supper lottery is one web challenge from rinzer0ctf platform which is really really fun challenge.
+supper lottery is one of web challenge from rinzer0ctf platform which is really really fun challenge.

 ### [](#header-3)1- understanding the web application

 ![](https://raw.githubusercontent.com/Rado0z/Rado0z.github.io/master/assets/rinzer-1.png)

-there is combination of nubmers we should right predicted to win the prize. so the first i used the burpsuite to get the idea how this web application works.
+there is combination of nubmers we should predicte the right combination numbers to win the prize. so first i used the burpsuite to get the idea how this web application works.

 ![](https://raw.githubusercontent.com/Rado0z/Rado0z.github.io/master/assets/ring-burp.png)

-the first thing comes to my idea is to try to fuzz the combination parameter but it seems bad idea because this application seems only take this combination and compare with the right one.
+the first thing comes to my mind is to try to fuzz the combination parameter but it seems bad idea because this parameter seems only take this combination and compare with the right one.

-so i moved to next step which looking for web directories.
+so i moved to next step which is looking for web directories.

 ### [](#header-3)2- Content Discovery / Directory Bruting

-as always when we try to make content discovery, the first thing we do is check the robots.txt
+as always when we try to make content discovery, the first thing we do is to check the robots.txt

 ![](https://raw.githubusercontent.com/Rado0z/Rado0z.github.io/master/assets/robots_rinzer0.png)

-and i found model and when i check it i found python script which is give us the idea how this the web application works.
+and i found model folder and when i check it i found python script which is give us the idea how this the web application works.

 ![](https://raw.githubusercontent.com/Rado0z/Rado0z.github.io/master/assets/lottery_code.png)

-so the next step is to understand how this code work and find the way to get the combination numbers
+so the next step is to understand how this code works and find the way to get the combination numbers

 ### [](#header-3)3- Cracking the way :)

-so lets take a look about how this code work:
+so lets take a look about how this code works:

 ```python